vericks101/Vitae-Opus-Web/README.md

 #Vitae-Opus-Web

-This is a repository to represent the Vitae Opus project's front end, a flexible platform for hosting and managing your projects.
+This is a repository to represent the Vitae Opus project's front end, a flexible platform for hosting and managing your experiences.

 Check out the live hosted application here: https://vitae-opus.netlify.app/